mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

 - Because incorrectly cleaning up the Recoverable Items folder can result in data loss, it's important that you're familiar with the Recoverable Items folder and the impact of removing its contents.
 Before performing this procedure, we recommend that you review the information in [Recoverable Items folder in Exchange Online](recoverable-items-folder.md).

-- You can only use Security & Compliance Center PowerShell to perform the procedures in this article.
-To connect to Security & Compliance Center PowerShell, see [Connect to Security & Compliance Center PowerShell](/powershell/exchange/connect-to-scc-powershell).
+- You can only use Security & Compliance PowerShell to perform the procedures in this article.
+To connect to Security & Compliance PowerShell, see [Connect to Security & Compliance PowerShell](/powershell/exchange/connect-to-scc-powershell).

 > [!TIP]
 > Having problems?
 Ask for help in the Microsoft Tech Community.
 Visit it at [Microsoft Tech Community - Exchange](https://techcommunity.microsoft.com/t5/exchange/ct-p/Exchange).

-## Use Security & Compliance Center PowerShell to delete items from the Recoverable Items folder for mailboxes that aren't placed on hold or don't have single item recovery enabled
+## Use Security & Compliance PowerShell to delete items from the Recoverable Items folder for mailboxes that aren't placed on hold or don't have single item recovery enabled

-You can delete items in the Recoverable Items folder by using the [New-ComplianceSearch](/powershell/module/exchange/new-compliancesearch) and [New-ComplianceSearchAction](/powershell/module/exchange/new-compliancesearchaction) cmdlets in Security & Compliance Center PowerShell.
+You can delete items in the Recoverable Items folder by using the [New-ComplianceSearch](/powershell/module/exchange/new-compliancesearch) and [New-ComplianceSearchAction](/powershell/module/exchange/new-compliancesearchaction) cmdlets in Security & Compliance PowerShell.

 To search for items that are located in the Recoverable Items folder, we recommend that you perform a *targeted collection*.
 This means you narrow the scope of your search only to items located in the Recoverable Items folder.
 You can do this by running the script in the [Use Content Search for targeted collections](/microsoft-365/compliance/use-content-search-for-targeted-collections) article.
 This script returns the value of the folder ID property for all the subfolders in the target Recoverable Items folder.
 Then you use the folder ID in a search query to return items located in that folder.